mini-peter-hunt/better-mc/README.md

 ## Known Issues

 - Mending a thing and making it unbreakable removes all NBT tags but `Unbreakable`
-- Upgrading a tool or a armor piece may remove its NBT tags.
+- Upgrading a tool or a armor piece may remove its NBT tags
+- Cleaning the content with file opened that should be cleaned might duplicate the file, which could cause duplication in the recipe book

 ## Donation